List of New England Patriots retired numbers: Patriots history

 The earliest Patriot to have his number retired was Bob Dee (No. 89).
 Dee played defensive end for the Patriots for eight seasons where he was voted a four-time American Football League (AFL) All-Star, made the All-AFL second team four times, and made the Boston Patriots All-1960s Team.
 Dee also scored the first touchdown in the AFL, recovering a fumble in the end zone against the Buffalo Bills.
 Dee retired from professional football in 1968, being inducted into the Patriots Hall of Fame in 1993.
 In 1971, Gino Cappelletti and Jim Lee Hunt had their numbers retired (No. 20 and 79 respectively).
 Cappelletti played wide receiver and kicker for 11 seasons with the Patriots, leading the AFL in scoring five times.
 He was voted an AFL All-Star five times and was the 1964 AFL MVP.
 He also made the All-AFL second team four times and the Boston Patriots All-1960s Team.
 Until 2005, Cappelletti was the Patriots all-time leading scorer and remains third on their all-time points list.
 Hunt played defensive tackle for 11 seasons with the Patriots, making the AFL All-Star team four times, All-AFL second team four times, and the Boston Patriots All-1960s Team.

 The most recent Patriot to have his number retired was Tom Brady (No. 12), who played quarterback for 20 seasons from 2000 to 2019.
-Widely considered to be the greatest player to ever play the game, Brady led the Patriots dynasty during his time there, winning 6 Super Bowls (XXXVI, XXXVIII, XXXIX, XLIX, LI, and LIII), and making the playoffs in every year in which he started a game (with the exceptions of 2002, and 2008, when he suffered a season-ending ACL tear in Week 1).
-Brady also became the first, and to date only active Patriot to win the AP MVP award, winning in 2007, 2010 (won unanimously), and 2017.
+Widely considered to be the greatest player to ever play the game, Brady led the Patriots dynasty during his time there, winning 6 Super Bowls (XXXVI, XXXVIII, XXXIX, XLIX, LI, and LIII), and making the playoffs in nearly every year in which he started a game (with the exceptions of 2002, and 2008, when he suffered a season-ending ACL tear in Week 1).
+Brady also became the first, and to date only Patriot to win the AP MVP award, winning in 2007, 2010 (won unanimously), and 2017.
 He was inducted into the Patriots Hall of Fame on June 12, 2024.